yumoL/devops-with-k8s/part3/README.md

     scripts on time to backup the data outside of the K8s cluster.

 - Cost: Running a database on DBaaS may be more expensive than using PVCs, which is reasonable as users need to pay for the DBaaS experts, who are responsible for providing the features of easy maintenance, high availability, and automatic backups (as mentioned above).
-Once a business reaches a specific size, it may be more economical to hire their database experts to build and maintain their database, just like Google and Amazon do.
+Once a business reaches a specific size, it may be more economical to hire their database experts to build and maintain their database, just like what Google and Amazon do.

 - Security: When using DBaaS, users have no direct access to the servers that are running their database, which means they cannot influence the physical security of the servers.
 As a result, for some organizations that maintain sensitive data, DBaaS may not be an option.